waweiwoowu/hanabi-iamjeff/2-player/Selfish_Conventions.md

 # Selfish Conventions

-* This is an instruction how you should respond to a *Selfish Color Clue* while playing a 2-player game.
+* This is an instruction how you should respond to a *Selfish Color Clue* in a 2-player game.

 <br/>